TL-System/ns.py/README.md

 * `VirtualClockServer`: a Virtual Clock scheduler.

+* `SimplePacketSwitch`: a packet switch with a FIFO bounded buffer on each of the outgoing ports.

+* `FairPacketSwitch`: a fair packet switch with a choice of a WFQ, Virtual Clock, or DRR scheduler, as well as bounded buffers, on each of the outgoing ports.

 * `PortMonitor`: records the number of packets in a `Port`.
 The monitoring interval follows a given distribution.

 * `ServerMonitor`: records performance statistics in a scheduling server, such as `WFQServer`, `VirtualClockServer`, `SPServer`, or `DRRServer`.